bplmaps/heaven-and-earth/content/essay.md

-with each other.[^7] These types of scholarly groups were in a period of revival in the early nineteenth century with well-known scholar/painter/calligrapher/rubbings collectors including Yi Bingshou 伊秉綬 (1755--1815) who wrote sixteen quatrain poems on famous model rubbings.
+with each other.[^7] These types of scholarly groups were in a period of revival in the early nineteenth century with well-known scholar/painter/calligrapher/rubbings collectors including Yi Bingshou
+<span class="inline-characters chinese-characters">伊秉綬</span> (1755--1815) who wrote sixteen quatrain poems on famous model
+rubbings.
 Qian Yong was likely active in similar groups and discussions among such groups which probably contributed to the creation of the blue maps and charts.
 No doubt the proximity to the two 1247 map steles, the